Jeffafuh/Personal-Projects/Pathfinding/Graph Pathfinding/README.md

+# Graph Pathfinding
 An interactive demo of pathfinding algorithms using traditional graphs.

+## Running The Project

+This project was created in JCreator using JDK 1.8.

+Either import the files into your preferred Java IDE or compile all of the .java files together.

+## Description
 Once compiled, "nodeRunner.java" contains the main method to be executed to run the program.

 Once run, displays a blank screen with various buttons along the bottom.

+### Buttons
 "ADD" will add a node at a random location on the screen with a random color.
 Using left click on a node will select the node, indicated by a blue outline and cross on the node.

 Once at least two nodes have been selected, pressing "CONNECT" will create an edge between the nodes with a default weight of one.